thoughtrealm/bumblebee/docs/TECHDETAILS.md

 Once Bob has both boxes in his possession, he is able to access her secret, as previously described.

 **Relating this to the Bumblebee bundling process**, when you bundle a secret you can choose to output the bundle to a single "combined stream" or two "split streams."
-This is effective what Alice is dealing with in this scenario extension.
+This is effectively what Alice is dealing with in this scenario extension.

 You can use set the "Bundle Type" using the --bundle-type flag (or -b shortcut).
 The options are "combined" or "split".